 Every employer must complete an I-9 for each employee hired after Nov.
 6, 1986, showing they verified the employment eligibility and identity of the new employee.
 This applies to all employees, including US Citizens and non-citizen nationals automatically entitled to work authorization.

-• Hired on or before Nov.
-6, 1986 (except for if employment is in the Commonwealth of the Northern Mariana Islands (CNMI)) who are continuing in their employment and have a reasonable expectation of employment at all times
+- Hired on or before Nov.
+6, 1986 (except for employment in the Commonwealth of the Northern Mariana Islands) who are continuing in their employment and have a reasonable expectation of employment at all times.

 Timing of Completion

-Complete section 1 of I-9 on Hire Date or Start of Employment
+- Complete Section 1 of I-9 on the Hire Date or Start of Employment.

-Complete section 2 of I-9 by 3rd day of Hire Date
+- Complete Section 2 of I-9 by the 3rd day of the Hire Date.

 Documentation

-Note: Certain specific rules re: acceptable documents apply to E-verify (online verification system used by some employers) process.
+Note: Certain specific rules regarding acceptable documents apply to the E-Verify (online verification system used by some employers) process.

 If you choose to make copies of the documents, do so for all employees, regardless of national origin or citizenship status, or you may be in violation of anti-discrimination laws.